aakash-sheth/aakash-sheth.github.io/_posts/2020-01-07-sharpe_ratio.md

 ## The Sharpe Ratio, Step 1: The Average Difference in Daily Returns Stocks vs S&P 500

 Now we can finally start computing the Sharpe Ratio.
 First we need to calculate the average of the excess_returns.
-This tells us how much more or less the investment yields per day compared to the benchmark.\
+This tells us how much more or less the investment yields per day compared to the benchmark.<br/>

 ```python
 # calculate the mean of excess_returns